yfqiu-nlp/mfact-summ/mfact/README.md

 ```
 ## Dataset for Training mFACT

-You can download our synthesised dataset for training mFACT from [google cloud](https://drive.google.com/drive/folders/1WbTqPWLGTGkJFgVxVehPMjM0rYGUwwG7?usp=sharing).
+You can download our synthesised dataset for training mFACT from [google cloud](https://drive.google.com/drive/folders/1WbTqPWLGTGkJFgVxVehPMjM0rYGUwwG7?usp=sharing) for `en, es, fr, zh, hi, tr, vi`.

 ## Usage